-As making sky boxes or other seats at sport events available to staff or clients contains a private component, the DED must, in principle, be applied.

-In June 2018 the Supreme Court ruled on the recovery of VAT on business seats at a football stadium.
-Insofar as the seats were used by staff, there was, in principle, no input VAT recovery right under the DED, unless the attendance of the staff at the games was in the interests of the business.
+Making sky boxes or other seats at sport events available to staff or clients contains a private component, so that the DED must, in principle, be applied.
+In June 2018 the Supreme Court ruled on the recoverability of VAT on business seats at a football stadium.
+Insofar as the seats were used by staff, there was in principle no input VAT recovery right under the DED, unless the attendance of staff at the games was in the interests of the business.
 Insofar as the seats were used for clients, there is, in principle, a right to recover input VAT.
+Please note that this is otherwise if the clients have a limited input VAT recovery right (i.e. less than 30%).
+It is therefore important that the VAT taxable person properly monitors the VAT status of their clients when making sky boxes available and that they keep a record of which employees and clients use the sky box and when.